-Judiciary, legislature and executive are the three branches of the State.
+Indian administration is guided by three pillars – Legislature, Executives and Judiciary.
+Indian Judiciary.
 In India, we have an independent judiciary.
 The other organs of the government cannot interfere with the functioning of the judiciary.
-It is an important topic for the UPSC exam polity and governance segment.
-In this article, you can read all about the judiciary, its structure, organisation, functioning, etc.
+It is an important topic for the IAS Exam for Indian Polity subject (UPSC GS -II).

 This article will provide you with relevant facts about Indian judiciary, what is the role of judiciary, its structure, organisation, and functioning.